 We would ask that applicants do not send USB sticks with their applications as the council is currently unable to access effectively supporting documentation provided in this format.

 We are unable to accept planning applications in person at this time.

 We encourage all applicants to submit all applications and supporting documentation electronically.
-You can use the Planning Portal, or a USB key or use a file transfer website.
+You can use Planning Portal directly.
+Alternatively, you can download an application form from the Planning Portal site and submit it by email to email@example.com or use a file transfer website if required.

 Do it online (external site)

 These actions are completed online using the Planning Portal service.
 There is a charge for using the Planning Portal service.

 Alternatively you can download an application form from the Planning Portal site, fill it in and send by email to firstname.lastname@example.org.

 Please either telephone 020 7926 1180 to make a debit or credit card payment for your submitted application or use the following link to make a payment using the council’s online payment option:

 Pay for a pre-application - please note that these payments will be subject to VAT.

 You must quote the proposal site and/or application reference number (if known) when making your payment.